 |---|---|---|---|---|---|

-Fish soup is perfect for adding thin noodles (number 0 or number 1) to make it a more substantial and hearty dish.
-If you choose this version, add the noodles to the already seasoned broth with the sautéed vegetables before adding the fish and seafood.
+Fish soup perfectly accommodates the addition of thin noodles (number 0 or number 1) to make it a more complete and hearty dish.
+If you opt for this version, add the noodles to the seasoned broth with the sofrito integrated, before incorporating the fish and seafood.
 Number 0 noodles need between 4 and 5 minutes; number 1 noodles, between 6 and 7 minutes.
 Once the noodles are cooked, add the fish and seafood as in the classic version.

-The advantage of the noodle-free version is that the broth remains completely clear and can be served first as a consommé, followed by the other ingredients as a second course.
-This two-course presentation is commonly used at weddings and celebrations in the Levante region of Spain.
-For those seeking a medium consistency, a Catalan-style almond picada —about 20g of toasted almonds, a clove of garlic, and parsley crushed in a mortar and pestle and dissolved in the broth—adds body without thickening it as much as potatoes or noodles would.
+The advantage of the noodle-free version is that the broth remains completely clear and can be served first as a consommé, followed by the main ingredients as a second course.
+This two-course presentation is commonly used at weddings and celebrations in Eastern Spain.
+For those seeking an intermediate consistency, the almond picada in the Catalan style —about 20 g of toasted almonds, a clove of garlic, and parsley pounded in a mortar and dissolved in the broth— adds body without thickening it as much as potato or noodles would.

 These are the points that make the difference between a mediocre fish soup and an excellent one:

-- Fumet for a maximum of 25 minutes.
+- Fish stock maximum 25 minutes.
 This is the most common mistake.
-More time doesn't mean more flavor: it means bitterness.
+More time does not mean more flavor: it means bitterness.
 Set a timer.

-- Wash the bones and heads thoroughly.
-Any remaining blood and viscera will make the broth bitter.
-Rinse under cold water and remove the gills if present.
+- Wash bones and heads well.
+Traces of blood and entrails will bitter the broth.
+Wash under cold water and remove gills if present.

-- Add the fish last and for a short time.
-Three to five minutes is enough for 3-4 cm pieces.
-If it's overcooked, it will fall apart and the broth will become cloudy.
+- Fish last and for a short time.
+Three to five minutes are enough for 3-4 cm pieces.
+If cooked too long, it falls apart and the broth becomes cloudy.

 - Saffron well extracted.
-Toast the threads for a few seconds on a dry spoon or in the microwave for 10 seconds, then dissolve them in a little hot stock before adding to the mixture.
-This releases the maximum color and aroma.
+Toast the threads for a few seconds in a dry spoon or in the microwave for 10 seconds, then dissolve them in a little hot broth before adding to the whole.
+This releases maximum color and aroma.

 - Do not boil vigorously.
-Fish soup should be kept at a very gentle simmer once the final ingredients are added.
-A vigorous boil will cloud the broth and break down the fish.
+Fish soup should be kept on very low heat once the final ingredients are added.
+Strong boiling clouds the broth and breaks up the fish.

 - Use good extra virgin olive oil.
-The sofrito is the second most important flavor base after the fumet.
-A good oil makes all the difference.
+The sofrito is the second flavor base after the fish stock.
+Good oil makes a difference.

 - Taste and adjust before serving.
-Fish stocks need little salt if the fumet has reduced well, but it is essential to taste it at the end.
+Fish broths need little salt if the stock has been well reduced, but it is essential to taste at the end.

-The following values correspond to a serving of approximately 400 ml of seafood soup (hake, prawns, and clams), prepared with extra virgin olive oil and without noodles.
-These figures are guidelines only and may vary depending on the type and quantity of fish and shellfish used.
+The following values correspond to a serving of approximately 400 ml of soup with additions (hake, shrimp, and clams), prepared with extra virgin olive oil and without noodles.
+The data are indicative and vary depending on the fish and the amount of seafood used.

 | Nutrient | Per serving (400 ml) | % Reference Intake |